ginaghouri/Skills_Portfolio/Skills Portfolio.md

-I know that two & two make four—and should be glad to prove it too if I could—though I must say if by any sort of process I could convert 2 & 2 into five it would give me much greater pleasure.
+"I know that two & two make four—and should be glad to prove it too if I could—though I must say if by any sort of process I could convert 2 & 2 into five it would give me much greater pleasure."
 —LORD BYRON
 1813 letter to his future wife Annabella.
 Their daughter Ada Lovelace was the first programmer